In this article, we are going to see how to prepare panchagavya (organic manure ), recommended dosage, and its application.

 Panchagavya – Recommended Dosage

-Spraying Method: Three liters of panchagavya to every 100 litres of water is suitable for all crops.
-The power sprayers of 10 litres capacity may need 300 ml tank.
+Spraying Method: Three liters of panchagavya to every 100 liters of water is suitable for all crops.
+The power sprayers of 10 liters capacity may need a 300 ml tank.
 Sediments are to be filtered before spray.

-Flow Method: Through drip irrigation or flow method panchagavya solution can be mixed with 50 litres of water to fertigate 1 hectare land.
+Flow Method: Through drip irrigation or flow method panchagavya solution can be mixed with 50 liters of water to fertigate 1-hectare land.

 Seed Treatment: Before planting, dip the seeds in panchagavya solution for 20 minutes.